 For many Americans, this is their only exposure to Native American culture.

 "There are 330 million people in this country, and the vast majority live in places where there are not many Indians," Smith says.
 "They only experience Indians through this type of thing, sports teams, place names, false stereotypes."

 The exhibit, which opened Jan.
 18, 2018, offers families a chance to discuss their interpretations of Native Americans in pop culture and how it has changed.

 "I think what [visitors] are surprised by is how many things connect to their own lives.
 There's lots of pointing, discussion and excitement," Smith says.

 Sometimes pop culture gets it right

-A more encouraging example of incorporating Native culture into pop culture is the NFL team the Seattle Seahawks, Smith said, which is very popular among Native people.
-Their logo was inspired by Native American art and the franchise made an effort to introduce imagery that reflected the region but was also respectful.
+A more encouraging example of incorporating Native culture into pop culture is the Seattle Seahawks, a very popular professional team among Native Americans, Smith says.
+Native American art inspired the team's logo, and the franchise made an effort to introduce imagery that reflects the region and also is respectful.

 Although tackling tough topics, the "Americans" exhibit feels very positive, Smith says.